maxnatchanon/simpletodo/README.md

 Each to-do item will has only a title and a not-so-long note for simplicity.

 ## 2. PLAN
-The project will usำ MVVM pattern and store data using Apple's Core Data.
+The project will use MVVM pattern and store data using Apple's Core Data.

 **List of main functions**
 - **VIEW** to-do item : when user taps any items in table view, show popup with item detail as designed.